rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 ---

-## What this page does not try to do ⛔
+## ⛔ What This Page Does Not Try to Do

 This page does not attempt to:

 - reproduce the full paper
 - define the full bridge logic
-- explain the entire twin-atlas architecture
+- explain the entire Twin Atlas architecture
 - claim universal benchmark superiority
 - replace the conceptual positioning pages

-This page is narrower.
+Its role is narrower:

-Its job is to explain **how the current runtime artifacts are meant to work together**.
+**explain how the current runtime artifacts are meant to work together**

-That focus should be preserved.
+That focus should stay clear.

 ---

-## Where to go next 📚
+## 📚 Where to Go Next

 If you want the conceptual difference between route-first and legitimacy-first reasoning, go next to: